vivek3141/streamer-ai/README.md

 # Streamer-AI
-Python based AI that uses Recurrent Neural Networks, Neuroevolution and Streamlabs APIs to live stream games while commentating over them at the same time.
+Python based AI that uses Deep Neural Networks, Neuroevolution and Streamlabs APIs to live stream games while commentating over them at the same time.

 ## Running The program
 Usage: